 To keep muted and hidden, make sure you see a slash through the microphone and camera icons.

+4. From this screen you can test your speaker and microphone.
 At each step of the way, you can select a different source.
 You may need to do this if you have external speakers or microphones connected:

 If you need to switch to a different camera or edit video settings, you can access the Video Settings... menu here: